Summary:

 The First Question:

 For a long period before Islam began, both Christians and Jews tried to classify and canonize the books of the Bible.
-A few decades prior to Islam, an interesting conflict arose between Christians and Jews, precisely around the prophetic books.
+A few decades prior to Islam, an interesting dispute arose between Christians and Jews, precisely around the prophetic books.
 The Jewish Bible is divided into three sections:

 1. Torah (the first 5 books that consist of the law),